 For chocolate desserts like brownies, chocolate cake or chocolate pie, pair them with a dark roast blend or French roast.
 Deep chocolate flavours like those found in devil’s food cake go well with coffees of a similar richness and sweet taste.

 On the other hand, the complex flavours of bourbon pecan pie are said to pair well with sweeter coffee flavours that are low in acidity and have hints of dark chocolate flavouring.
 For tart and creamy desserts like cheesecake, Creme Brulee, tiramisu, cream or lemon pie or just simple vanilla ice cream, your best choices are a medium roast or medium-dark roast coffee.

 For desserts with multiple flavours like chocolate truffle cake or peanut butter and chocolate desserts, pair them with french roast or dark roast blends.
 For fruit pastries and rice desserts like carrot cake, fruit pie or cobbler, try a medium roast or medium-dark roast.
 Bread desserts and denser cakes like bread pudding, angel food cake or pound cake also benefit from medium roast coffees.

 Casa Romana Sweets is a gourmet food and cake bakery, bringing homemade European flavours to Oakville, Ontario for years.
 We use traditional family recipes for all our cakes and pastries, along with the freshest ingredients, all made without preservatives.
 We also have an incredibly hard-working staff, packed with talented artists who make everything by hand, entirely from scratch.
-Be sure to call us or stop by our cake boutique for pricing or more information and to place custom orders.
+Be sure to call us or stop by our cake shop for pricing or more information and to place custom orders.